NickolasHKraus/alabaster-2-demo/content/01_getting-started/index.md

 ### Syntax highlighting

 This theme uses the popular [Highlight.js](https://highlightjs.org/) library to colorize code examples.
 The default theme is called *Foundation* with a few small tweaks.
-You can link our own theme if you like.
-Again, store your custom style sheet in the `static` directory and provide the relative link to your `config.toml`:
+You can link your own theme if you like.
+Again, store your custom style sheet in the `static` directory and provide the relative link in your `config.toml`:

 ```toml
 [params]
   highlightjs  = "static/css/theme.css"
 ```

 Alternatively, you can use Pygments to highlight code blocks.
-If `highlight.js` does not contain a path, it defaults to the Pygments style sheet.
+If `highlightjs` does not contain a path, it defaults to the Pygments style sheet.
 Read the [Hugo docs](https://gohugo.io/extras/highlighting#pygments) for more information.

 If you use GitHub-flavored Markdown with code fences like the following: